MSW Certificates

 - Certificate on Interpersonal Violence and Trauma (C-IVT)

-You’ll pursue a certificate as you earn your MSW, taking specialized courses and applying the skills you learn in an advanced field placement relevant to the goals of the certificate program.
+You’ll pursue a certificate as you earn your MSW, taking specialized courses and applying the skills you learn in an advanced practicum learning opportunity relevant to the goals of the certificate program.
 When you complete your MSW, your certificate will be noted on your transcript, and you’ll receive an electronic or hard copy.

 Please view this video overview of each certificate program and their offerings!